 It’s still a smidgen more compact that key competitors though: 40mm narrower than a HiLux, 77mm shorter than a Ranger, and 150mm shorter between the wheels than a Navara for example.

-The grade we’re looking at here is the GLS, which sits a rung below the flagship GSR.
+The grade we’re looking at here is the 2021 Mitsubishi Triton GLS, which sits a rung below the flagship GSR.
 It’s sort of equivalent to a luxury Ranger XLT or HiLux SR5, but cheaper even than a tradesman-spec XLS and SR.

-The retail price for the GLS grade with automatic as tested is $47,490 before on-road costs, but as is the way with these things, you should expect a better deal.
+Pricing for the Mitsubishi Triton GLS grade with optional six-speed automatic as tested is $49,540 before on-road costs, but as is the way with these things, you should expect a better deal.

-To give some context, the recommended retail price on a less-well-equipped HiLux SR is $49,515 before on-road costs, while a Ranger XLS is $52,090 before on-roads.
+To give some context, the recommended retail price on a less-well-equipped HiLux SR is $50,010 before on-road costs, while a Ranger XLS is $52,290 before on-roads.
 To compare a Triton GLS’s list price to a HiLux SR5 or Ranger XLT you’re looking at a premium of around $10,000.
-Even recommended retail on a Navara ST is $4000 greater.
+Even recommended retail on a Navara ST is some $4000 greater.

 While utes are subject to all sorts of incentives, campaigns, and tax breaks, for most people the Triton will be the cheapest of the main competitors, notwithstanding newer arrivals such as the LDV T60 and SsangYong Musso.

 You can use the official Mitsubishi Triton configurator to build and price up one of these yourself.
 It’s also worth keeping an eye on the official Mitsubishi offers page to see if there are any deals on at the moment.